 - Contracts – review all contracts and commitments of the company.
 Remember, if you are purchasing the company’s assets (vs. it’s stock) you may need to update the contracts to reflect your new corporate entity as the signatory.

-- Compliance & Litigation – review any pending, threatened, or settled litigation, arbitration, or regulatory proceedings involving the company and whether the company has faced any regulatory or compliance issues.
+- Compliance & Litigation – probe any pending, threatened, or settled litigation, arbitration, or regulatory proceedings involving the company and whether the company has faced any regulatory or compliance issues.

 - Review 12 months of monthly and 3-5 years of annual profit & loss, balance sheet, and cash flow statements.